mics-devs-stuff/oak-cli/README.md

 Oak is a configurable Node CLI application that helps you build CLI commands based on your project configuration (tree).

+NOTE: This package requires at least node `18.18`

 ## Getting Started

 To get started with Oak, you'll need to initialize the configuration file using the `init` command.